saidvandeklundert/learn/_posts/2021-08-31-rust-option-and-result.md

 ```
 <p style="font-size:11px;">Example taken from the serde documentation, right <a href="https://serde.rs/attr-rename.html">here</a>.</p>

-In addition to documentation and examples, unwrap has it's place in tests.
 ### Using ? and handling different errors

 Different projects oftentimes define their own errors.
 Searching a repo for something like `pub struct Error` or `pub enum Error` can sometimes reveal the errors defined for a project.
 But the thing is, different crates and projects might return their own error `type`.
 If you have a function that uses methods from a variety of projects, and you want to propagate that error, things can get a bit more tricky.
 There are several ways to deal with this.
 Let's look at an example where we deal with this by 'Boxing' the error.